2024-10-15

 Kathrine Nedrejord - Selected Title Author

 We are happy to present our selected title author Kathrine Nedrejord.
 She has written The Sami Problem (original title: Sameproblemet).
-The book is one of NORLA’s Selected Titles of the autumn 2024.
+The novel is one of NORLA’s Selected Titles of the autumn 2024, and it is also nominated for the 2024 Brage Prize.

 Kathrine Nedrejord.
 Foto: Fartein Rudjord.